artisticMink/anlatan-nai-extras/README.md

-# Extra Options for Novel AI
+# Adds extra settings for NovelAI in SillyTavern

 ### With this extension you can